 Since the patent lays with Google, you may expect the results to be more pronounced on the play store than on the Apple App store.

-Hence, for SEOs, it becomes important to focus on social media and influencer activities in 2019, if the app(s) augment, is already center stage within your business model.
+Hence, for SEOs, it becomes important to focus on social media and influencer activities, if the app(s) augment, is already center stage within your business model.

 4. Prominence on Location-Based Search